4d/4d-for-ios/docs/Listform-SvgFileCustomTemplate.md

 Open the template.svg file with your favorite code editor.

-Let’s focus on the different parts of your svg file and what you'll need to edit.
+Let’s focus on the different parts of your SVG file and what you'll need to edit.

 ## Title
 ```